andis-sprinkis/snippet/sh_cmd_process_detach_disown_setsid.md

-# Run a command detached from the current shell instance
+# Run a command process detached from the current shell instance

 -   Using `nohup`